Juke34/BiTeN/README.md

 <img align="right" src="img/IRD.png" width="200" height="66" /> <img align="right" src="img/MIVEGEC.png" width="100" height="66" />
 <h2><em>Bi</em>oinformatics <em>Te</em>mplate in <em>Ne</em>xtflow</h2>

 BiTeN is a short pipeline written in nextflow that aims to be used as a template for nextflow pipeline development.

+Nextflow is a free, open source software project that facilitates the execution of a computational workflow consisting of a series of interconnected steps/tasks.
+Utilizing Nextflow can take various forms.
+This repository offers a specific example illustrating how a bioinformatician can organize their code to be executed using Nextflow.

 ## Table of Contents